bpoudel7/6-bit-Parity-Generator-Using-Genetic-Algorithm/README.md

 # 6-bit-Parity-Generator-Using-Genetic-Algorithm
 This code generates a combinational circuit using genetic algorithm

+The name is misleading.
+The circuit it generates is for even parity generator.

-g++ -Wall -o ParityGen ParityGen.c
+g++ -Wall -o ParityChecker ParityChecker.c

-./ParityGen
+./ParityChecker